IT Certification Path for Network Administrators

 Summary

 If you plan on pursuing a job as a network administrator, it’s best to lay a solid foundation with CompTIA's A+, Network+ and Security+ certifications.
-With a little dedication, you can obtain these three credentials in about six months.
+With a little dedication, you can obtain these three credentials in about six months of study.

 Next, decide on a Cisco or a Microsoft path.
-If you plan on working with Cisco devices, you can follow up with the Cisco CCENT and CCNA certifications, and should be able to get them within five to six months, followed by three more exams for the CCNP in another six months.
+If you plan on working with Cisco devices, you can follow up with the Cisco CCNA certification, and should be able to get it within six months, followed by three more exams for the CCNP in another six months.

 If you want to work with Microsoft products, the MCSA certifications are the logical place to start and you can typically get certified within four to six months, depending on which certificates you pursue.
-If you obtain the MCSA: Windows Server 2012 certification, you can follow it with two additional exams to earn one of the MCSE certifications.
+If you obtain an MCSA you can follow it with specialized MCSE certifications.
 Each MCSE will take about four more months.

 The ideal certification track of a network administrator is not set in stone, however the learning plan laid out above will help you build a well-rounded and highly marketable skill set, and prepare you to perform in the majority of network administration positions.
 Good luck!